KyberNetwork/developer-portal/docs/api-trading.md

 ### `/trading/get_ethrate_buy`

-(GET) Return the ETH buy rates of an asset.
+(GET) Returns the latest BUY conversion rate in ETH.
+For example, if you want to know how much ETH do you need to buy 1 DAI, you can use this function.

 **Arguments:**
 | Parameter | Type   | Required | Description                                      |